McGill-ECSE321-Winter2024/project-group-16/README.md

 ## Scope of Project

 The scope of this project is to create a Sports Scheduling Web App which allows for the management of the sports classes taught in a Sports Center.
-We have called this app SportsSchedulePlus, as a reference to AssetPlus, the app we designed in ECSE 223.
+We have called this app Gold Gym.

 Our goals with this project are:
 * develop a full stack application which satisfies all client requirements as well as more advanced bonus features.